thomasgaudin-astro/thomasgaudin-astro.github.io/_pages/cv.md

 * B.S. in Physics, Furman University, 2018
   * Minor in Informal Science Education
 * M.S. in Physics, New Mexico Institute of Mining and Technology, 2022
+* M.S. in Astronomy and Astrophysics, Pennsylvania State University, 2024
 * Ph.D in Astronomy and Astrophysics, Pennsylvania State University, 2028 (expected)

 Research experience